lubianat/curation_longtrail/draft.md

 # The why

+1. Making this data public brings many advantages, both to the researchers who curate the datasets and to the scientific community.

-1. Value.
-Your work has value: other researchers will love to see your curation, even if it is not perfect.
+2. First of all, your work has value: other researchers will love to see your curation, even if it is not perfect.
 It could save them many hours of work.
-It makes science more communal, it helps bring scientists who otherwise couldn't participate [@nagaraj2020].
+Searching and harmonizing many small datasets that are relevant to your research is no small feat.
+For instance, in comparative neuroanatomy, a researcher has published a [tutorial] ([<https://dieterlukas.github.io/data.html>](https://dieterlukas.github.io/data.html){.uri}) enumerating the multiple steps one might have to follow to find and gather datasets.

-2. Findability.
-Google Datasets makes it very easy to find the work (and it indexes Zenodo as one of its sources): others will find, and you will find.
-Most likely, you (or someone in your research group) will be the ones that will try to use the dataset again.
-So, in 5 years, when you need, you'll be able to find your curation on Google, instead of spending hours sifting through old e-mails, Google Drive, Dropbox or even hard drives.
+3. Second, your work will be findable by anyone who wants to work with the data.
+For instance, Google Datasets makes it very easy to find the work (see Box).
+Others will find it, and you will find it.
+It makes science a more communal and shared endeavor, it helps bring in scientists who otherwise couldn't participate [@nagaraj2020].
+Also, most likely, it is you (or someone in your research group) that will be the one who will try to use the dataset again in the future.
+Say, in 5 years time, when you need it, you will be able to find your curated dataset on Google, instead of spending hours sifting through old e-mails, Google Drive, Dropbox or even hard drives.
 You are your most likely future collaborator.

-3. Searching and harmonizing many small datasets that are relevant to your research is no small feat.
-For instance, in comparative neuroanatomy, a researcher has published a [tutorial] (<https://dieterlukas.github.io/data.html>) enumerating the multiple steps one might have to follow to find and gather datasets.

-4. Rewards.
-A table in Zenodo with a DOI is citable, that's recognition for your valuable work.
+4. You will also be rewarded in other ways.
+A table in Zenodo with a DOI is citable, which mean you get recognition for your valuable work.
 Empirical research also suggests that publications whose datasets are open are cited more often [@colavizza2020].
-In addition, openness is increasingly being recognized as an aspect of scientific work that should be recognized and rewarded [@moher2018].
+In addition, openness is increasingly being recognized as an essential aspect of scientific work, one that should be recognized and rewarded [@moher2018].
+Publishers and funders are recognizing the importance of open data and moving in that direction with their policies [@cousijn2018].

-5. Quality.
-Making it public improves the curation quality, thereby in a cascade improving the quality of your own work, because you know someone will be able to use it later.
+5. Another indirect advantage is that making it public improves the curation quality, thereby in a cascade improving the quality of your own work, because you know someone will be able to use it later.

-6. Knowledge graph.
-Connecting to Wikidata enables powerful queries via the SPARQL query system.
-Connecting to Wikidata enables use of the Scholia platform to visualize the topics you have curated.
-Connecting to Wikidata makes it visible for everyone to improve Academic Search Engines, a systemic change that stands to benefit everyone.
-Although Wikidata is not yet in widespread use for academic purposes [@mora-cantallops2019], it has a lot of potential [@waagmeester2020].
+    `Aqui eu fico pensando se não dá uma impressão ruim de Big Brother, se não vai inibir as pessoas porque elas não querem ser observadas o tempo inteiro.
+Talvez seja contra produtivo ressaltar isso, talvez as pessoas não queiram ser lembradas de que tem gente olhando.`

 7. Policy.
 Publishers and funders are recognizing the importance of open data and moving in that direction with their policies [@cousijn2018].